kantorkid/AI-Governance-Technical-Auditing-Framework/executive_summary.md

 ## Mitigation Results

 ### Adversarial Training
-Training the model on a mixed dataset of clean and FGSM-generated adversarial examples produced 100% accuracy on adversarial test images.
-Clean accuracy decreased to 57.5%, confirming the robustness-utility tradeoff that governance frameworks must explicitly address.
+Training the model on a mixed dataset of clean and FGSM-generated adversarial examples recovered accuracy to 100% against that FGSM attack (epsilon=0.1), while clean accuracy decreased to 57.5%.
+This reflects robustness to one known attack type rather than general robustness — accuracy against unseen attacks (PGD, Carlini-Wagner) was not tested and would likely be lower — and confirms the robustness-utility tradeoff governance frameworks must explicitly address.

 ### Bias Mitigation — Re-weighting
 Assigning higher sample weights to underrepresented racial groups during training reduced TPR disparity across demographic groups.
 This approach improves fairness without requiring post-deployment intervention.